-- In addition, the pension insurance offers comprehensive survivor protection.
+- In addition, the pension insurance offers comprehensive survivor protection (Survivor pension).
 It pays pensions to widows, widowers and orphans of the deceased insured persons.

-The decisive age for drawing the regular old-age pension is 65 up to the year of birth 1946.
-For the following years of birth, the standard age limit is gradually increased up to 67 years old.
+Up to the year of birth 1946, the age of 65 is decisive for drawing the standard old-age pension.
+For the following years of birth, the standard age limit is gradually increased up to 2012 to 67 years old.
 From 2029, this age limit will apply to everyone born in 1964 or later.
 However, the statutory pension insurance includes other old-age pensions, which allow earlier retirement under special personal conditions, for example if there is a severe disability and/or long-term contributions to the statutory pension insurance.